hth313/OS4/doc/secondary.rst

 Each secondary FAT header table has an ordinary prefix XROM function associated with it.
 This function is used to represent secondary functions in RPN programs.
-As a result each secondary FAT table can hold up to 256 secondary functions.
+As a result of this, each secondary FAT table can hold up to 256 secondary functions.

 .. figure:: _static/secondaryFat.*